clemdst/Trustee/backend/kb/scoring.md

 - Insists on **unprotected** payments (Zelle, CashApp, crypto) → -10
 - Refuses PayPal Goods & Services or secure methods → -10
 - Refuses to provide extra info or photos when asked → -10
+- Sends a link for payment → -10

 ### 🖼️ Image Verification
 - Image is found on many other listings → -20